ArushiC/COVID-19-Tweets-Analysis/README.md

 The collection script can be found here: https://github.com/gabrielpreda/covid-19-tweets The tweets have #covid19 hashtag.
 Collection started on 25/7/2020, with an initial 17k batch and will continue on a daily basis.

-# Sneekpeek into Key Outputs:
+# Sneak peek into Key Outputs:
 <div align="center">
     <b> Heatmap to see geographical distribution of tweets </b>
     <img src="/Images/heatmap.png" width="800px" alt="Tweets Concentration Heatmap" />  <br>